Renna-Labs/hooks/README.md

 ### `useLocalStorage()`

+Allows you to use value from localStorage as react state.
+Hook works the same way as useState, but also writes the value to localStorage.
+Subscribes to the `storage` event.
+When state changes in one tab, it automatically updates value in all other opened browser tabs.

 #### Arguments

 - `key: string`: Key to the value in local storage
-- `value: string`: value to the key in local storage
+- `defaultValue: string`: Default value for the provided key

 #### Returns

 Array containing:

-- [name]: Value to the key in local storage
+- [value]: Value to the key in localStorage.
-- [setName]: Setter function to the provided key
+- [setValue]: Setter function to the provided key
+- [removeValue]: Callback to remove key/value from localStorage

 #### Example